-National Mission for Manuscripts ANNUAL REPORT 2010-2011

-he National Mission for Manuscripts (NMM) is the first consolidated national level effort in the world for reclaiming inheritance of knowledge contained in the vast treasure of manuscripts.
+Annual Report of the National Mission for Manuscripts, 2009-2010 he National Mission for Manuscripts (NMM) is the first consolidated national effort for reclaiming India's inheritance of knowledge contained in the vast treasure of manuscripts.
 Manuscripts, which contain centuries of accrued knowledge in such areas as philosophy, sciences, literature, arts and the pluralistic faith systems of India are more than just historical records.
 They represent the collective wisdom and experience of generations of thinkers.
-The NMM was established in 2003 by the Ministry of Tourism and Culture.
-The major objectives of the
+The Mission was established in 2003 by the Ministry of Tourism and Culture.
+The major objectives of the Mission are to document, conserve, digitize and disseminate the manuscript resources of the country.